Frequently Asked Questions:

 The last time I made an adjustment to my fees was in December 2020

-I recognize that while some people are okay with yearly small increases, some prefer milestone jumps.
+I recognize that while some people prefer yearly small increases, some prefer milestone jumps.
 Both of these approaches have their pros and cons: